Bank loan ETFs are a useful component in institutional portfolios and can provide key exposure management benefits.

 With the yield curve likely to remain volatile as the Federal Reserve (Fed) attempts to balance inflationary pressure with economic growth and financial stability, senior loans may be attractive given this short duration.
 Additionally, senior loans may be more defensive than high yield given their higher average recovery rates historically.1

 Private credit allocations have increased in popularity, promising enhanced returns in exchange for limiting liquidity.
 However, there are logistical challenges, particularly with drawdown-style funds.
-Given this, bank loan ETFs have historically complemented private credit allocations.
+Given this, bank loan ETFs have proven to be apt complements to private credit allocations.

 Senior bank loan ETFs are designed to actively manage industry and credit exposures based on technical and fundamental views while providing daily liquidity by secondary trading of ETF shares.
 In addition, to normal-way secondary trading, authorized participants (APs) often stand by to provide additional liquidity in ETF shares at institutional size.
 As such, even large positions in loan ETFs can generally be readily monetized to fund private credit fund capital calls as needed.

-Although bank loan ETFs are not as liquid as the largest stock- or bond-based ETFs, they are still more liquid than the private market closed end funds that call capital as deals are closed and often have terms of 5-10 years to achieve the higher target returns.
+Although bank loan ETFs are not as liquid as the largest stock- or bond-based ETFs, they are still orders of magnitude more liquid than the private market closed end funds that call capital as deals are closed and often have terms of 5-10 years to achieve the higher target returns.

 Building an allocation of 10% to private growth assets can take a number of years to achieve while managing diversification within the private credit allocation.
 One approach would be to invest the 10% earmarked for private credit into a liquid alternative, such as bank loans, and use this allocation to fund capital calls as they fall due.
 Over time, the bank loan allocation will tend to 0% as the private credit allocation increases towards target.
 We can estimate this path using our cashflow pacing model, an illustrative example of which is included in Figure 1.